VelsDie/Windows-7-for-new-hardware/README.md

 # INSTALLATION GUIDE

 ## install the iso from
-here: <a href="https://github.com/VelsDie/Windows-7-for-Thinkpad-T480-or-any-new-hardware/releases/tag/iSO">iSO</a> (torrent)
+here: <a href="https://github.com/VelsDie/Windows-7-for-Thinkpad-T480-or-any-new-hardware/releases/tag/iSO">iso torrent</a>

-or as a pure iso from google drive: <a href="https://drive.google.com/file/d/1M1Q5rk4UIOoCkRZWmCzw3ostNnrbqdAD/view?usp=drivesdk">iSO</a>
+or as a pure iso from google drive: <a href="https://drive.google.com/file/d/1M1Q5rk4UIOoCkRZWmCzw3ostNnrbqdAD/view?usp=drivesdk">pure iso</a>

 i DO NOT give licanse of windows 7, that is a against the copyright law and it is piracy.
 If you do not trust my iso, you can create your own modded iso with drivers slipstreamed from this guide that i used <a href="https://www.sevenforums.com/installation-setup/415754-update-your-win-7-installation-media.html">Installation media guide from SIW2</a>